dbeniamin/1-100_PythonCode_Challenge/README.md

 **04.09.2024 → day 58_1 - Bootstrap Components** - Diving in to Bootstrap.
 - Templating a web page using Bootstrap elements.

+**05.09.2024 → day 58_2 - TinDog** - Tinder for Dogs build with Bootstrap.
+- Templating a Tinder like page for dogs using Bootstrap.